jalho/rustctl/README.md

 The configuration file will be at `/etc/rustctl/config.toml` by default.

-Then, enable three independent services using `systemd`.
+Then, enable and start the three following services using [_systemd_][systemd-website].
 All of them will refer to the shared configuration file.

 1. `rustctl web start`